Trails in Jefferson County Park

 1. Walking-only Trails in the Lakes segment of the Loop Trail

-Below: Entrance to the West Pleasant Lake Walking Trail.
+Below: Entrance to the West Pleasant Lake Walking Trail (will be impacted by construction thru 2020).
 Another trail is on the east side of Pleasant Lake.

 See photos of maintenance or these trails.